AshnahKhalidKhan/Azure-Certifications-Notes-Preparation-Material/AZ-900: Azure Fundamentals.md

 ###
 - **Agility:** Deploying and configuring resources quickly as business requirements change.
 - **Scalability:** Add RAM, CPU or entire VMs to a configuration.
-- **Horizontal scaling:** Increasing compute capacity by adding instances of resources.
+- **Horizontal scaling:** Increasing compute capacity by adding instances of resources (e.g. additional virtual machine).
 - **Vertical scaling:** Increasing RAM or CPU of an existing resource.
 - **Elasticity:** configure auto-scaling so apps always have the resources they need.
 - **High Availability:** provide continuous user experience with no apparent/minimal downtime even when things go wrong.
 - **Disaster Recovery:** Keeping data and other assets safe in the event of a disaster.

 ###
+- **On-premises:**
+  - Customer responsible for managing OS and applications.
 - **IaaS:**
   - Examples: Azure VMs, VNETs.
   - Most control over hardware/managing physical servers.
   - Customer responsible for managing OS and applications.
+  - Uses consumption-based, pay-as-you-go model.
 - **PaaS:**
   - Examples: Azure SQL Database, Azure App Services, Azure Cosmos DB, Azure Monitor.
   - Do not control OS and do not configure underlying servers.
   - Cloud provider is responsible for managing OS.
   - Create a platform to host a software/create custom application yourself.
   - Used when needed to focus on application development.
+  - OS is not accessible by customer.
+  - Uses consumption-based, pay-as-you-go model.
 - **SaaS:**
   - Example: MS Office 365.
   - Use software hosted on cloud.
+  - Customer does not manage OS.
   - Cloud provider is responsible for managing OS.
+  - OS is not accessible by customer.
+  - Typically, one version of the application is used by all customers.
+  - Licensed through a monthly/annual subscription.
+  - Software is centrally hosted and managed for all users/customers.

 ###
 - **Azure Pricing Calculator:** used to estimate costs for based on resource requirements.